 Birkedal barn, 1145 330th St, Osage, (Mitchell County) – From Osage, go west on IA 9, then turn left (south) onto Balsam Ave (Cnty S70), then left (east) onto 330th Street.
 This beautiful old barn has been in the Birkedal family for 6 generations and is 7 miles north of Nora Springs.
 The large barn with the windmill near by are a landmark in the area.
 It was important to this family to restore the barn so future generations can have the same fond memories of countless family members who have grown up exploring, playing and working in the barn.
 The family has also been restoring the old farmhouse and will restore the corncrib as well.
 Another photo here.

 Younker Family Heritage Farm barn, 25734 Hwy IA 57, Parkersburg (Butler County) - Three miles east of Parkersburg, on IA 57.
 This large (112'x30') barn has been in the same family since the barn was built in the late 1800's.
 Inside the barn is a 16'x24' wooden silo that was manufactured by the Indiana Silo company and was built around 1909.
 This landmark barn was recently lovingly restored by Eleanor Tostlebe Peterson and family.
 (Award of Distinction).
-See exterior and interior photos.
+Photo by Dave Austin.
+See more photos.

 The Miller Barn, 310 20th Street SW, Waverly (Bremer County) - The Miller barn is on IA 3 on the west edge of downtown Waverly.
 It is south of Redeemer Lutheran Church, east of CUNA Mutual campus, and west of Bremwood and Lutheran Services of Iowa.
 This barn was built in 1914 by W.H Miller and his brother, Gilbert, and constructed with locally grown cedar and native oak.
 The Miller Guernsey Dairy was one of over 20 dairies in Bremer County from 1920 to 1940.
 The Miller dairy helped supply the local Carnation Company with milk for condensed milk.
 More of the story, and photos.